heroku/terraform-provider-heroku/website/docs/index.html.markdown

 ### Static credentials

-Static credentials can be provided by adding an `email` and `api_key` in-line in the Heroku provider block:
+You can provide your credentials staticly by adding `email` and `api_key` arguments to the Heroku provider block:

 ```hcl
 provider "heroku" {